pavankumar5135/visa-prep/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- Visa interview practice with AI
+- Real-time conversation with a virtual immigration officer
+- Analysis of your performance using Deepseek LLM
+- Detailed feedback on your interview responses, including:
+  - Overall impression
+  - Strengths
+  - Areas for improvement
+  - Specific feedback on key moments
+  - Recommendations for improvement
+- Progress tracking and improvement suggestions

 ## Learn More